-- 17. A Holder of a Bond may at any time and from time to time have such Bond transferred at the place at which the Book Entry Register is kept.
-No transfer of a Bond shall be effective as against the Registrar or JHPC unless: - a. such transfer is made by the Holder of the Bond or the 50 executor, administrator or other legal representative of, or any attorney for, such Holder, duly appointed by an instrument in form and execution satisfactory to the Registrar and upon delivery to the Registrar of a duly executed form of transfer in form and execution satisfactory to the Registrar; - b. such transfer is made in compliance with applicable law; c. such transfer is made in compliance with such other requirements as the Registrar may prescribe; and - d. such transfer has been effected on the Book Entry Register by the Registrar.

-For clarity, transfers by Indirect Holders will not be effected on the Book Entry Register.

-18. The transferee of a Bond from a Holder, shall be entitled, after the appropriate form of transfer is lodged with 65 the Registrar and upon compliance with all other conditions in that regard required by these terms and conditions or by law, to be entered on the Book Entry Register as the Holder of such Bond.
-No transfer fee or charge will be payable by a Holder or any transferee with respect to any such transfer.

-- 19. The Single Bond registered in the name of the Registrar, as Depository, or a nominee of the Registrar may not be transferred except in the following circumstances: - a. such Single Bond may be transferred by the Registrar to a nominee of the Registrar or by a nominee of the Registrar to the Registrar or to another nominee of the Registrar or by the Registrar or its nominee to a successor Registrar or its nominee; or - b. such Single Bond may be transferred at any time after the Registrar has notified JHPC that the Registrar is unwilling or unable or no longer eligible to continue as a Depository for such Single Bond pursuant to the terms of the Registrar and Paying Agency Agreement, JHPC is unable to locate a qualified successor and accordingly, JHPC has determined that the Bonds represented by such Single Bond shall no longer be held as "book entry only" Bonds following which, Bonds in fully registered form shall be issued to the Holders of such Bonds or their respective nominees; or - c.
+- a. such transfer is made by the Holder of the Bond or the executor, administrator or other legal representative of, or any attorney for, such Holder, duly appointed by an instrument in form and execution satisfactory to the Registrar and upon delivery to the Registrar of a duly executed form of transfer in form and execution satisfactory to the Registrar; - b. such transfer is made in compliance with applicable law; - such transfer is made in compliance with such other requirements as the Registrar may prescribe; and - d. such transfer has been effected on the Book Entry Register by the Registrar.
+For clarity, transfers by Indirect Holders will not be effected on the Book Entry Register. - 18.
+The transferee of a Bond from a Holder, shall be entitled, after the appropriate form of transfer is lodged with the Registrar and upon compliance with all other conditions in that regard required by these terms and conditions or by law, to be entered on the Book Entry Register as the Holder of such Bond.
+No transfer fee or charge will be payable by a Holder or any transferce with respect to any such transfer. - 19.
+The Single Bond registered in the name of the Registrar, as Depository, or a nominee of the Registrar may not be transferred except in the following circumstances: - a. such Single Bond may be transferred by the Registrar to a nominee of the Registrar or by a nominee of the Registrar to the Registrar or to another nominee of the Registrar or by the Registrar or its nominee to a successor Registrar or its nominee; or - b. such Single Bond may be transferred at any time after the Registrar has notified JHPC that the Registrar is unwilling or unable or no longer eligible to continue as a Depository for such Single Bond pursuant to the terms of the Registrar and Paying Agency Agreement, JHPC is unable to locate a qualified successor and accordingly, JHPC has determined that the Bonds represented by such Single Bond shall no longer be held as "book entry only" Bonds following which, Bonds in fully registered form shall be issued to the Holders of such Bonds or their respective nominees; or - c.
 JHPC has determined, in its sole discretion, that the Bonds represented by such Single Bond shall no longer be held as "book entry only" Bonds following which, Bonds in fully registered form shall be issued to the Holders of such Bonds or their respective nominees.